FATCA Forms from Offshore or Foreign Bank Account

 What Does a FATCA Letter or FATCA Form Look Like?

 The FFI (bank) will send you a letter and FATCA form like the below examples:

 I Received a FATCA Form and I have an Unreported Foreign Account.
 What Should I Do?

 Whether you respond to the letter or not, certain information regarding your bank account will be reported to the U.S. Treasury.
 The consequences of having undisclosed foreign accounts can be dire.
 However, even at this point you have time to avoid the more serious consequences, but you need to immediately consult with a knowledgeable tax attorney to review your options under the Offshore Voluntary Disclosure Program (OVDP) or one of the streamlined filing procedures.
-I would like to stress the importance of immediate consultation with an attorney.
 For OVDP or streamlined filing procedures, you cannot already have been contacted by the IRS regarding your undisclosed accounts.
 Once the IRS initiates contact, it’s too late to apply for these remedies.